-Students who have received no credit grades in coursework and must repeat the course are responsible for additional tuition payments during the academic period in which the course is repeated, unless the course is an add-on to a regular academic load, in which case no additional tuition is charged.
+Students who have received no credit (NC) grades in coursework and must repeat the course are responsible for additional tuition payments during the academic period in which the course is repeated, unless the course is an add-on to a regular academic load, in which case no additional tuition is charged.
 If the course is a first or second year course, tuition is calculated on a per course basis.
-If the course is a clerkship, the tuition is calculated on a quarterly basis (e.g. l2 week clerkship equals one quarter; 6 week clerkship equals one eighth).
+If the course is a clinical rotation, the tuition is calculated on a quarterly basis (e.g. the tuition charge for a 6 week clerkship would be one half-quarter).

 Delinquent Student Accounts

 Brown University requires payment of tuition and fees by August 1 for first semester obligations and by January 1 for second semester obligations.
-Students who fail to make payment in full by these deadlines will be assessed a late payment charge of 1.5% per month (an annual rate of 18%) on any unpaid balances.
+Students who fail to make payment in full by these deadlines will be assessed a late payment charge of 1.5% per month on any unpaid balances.
 In addition, outstanding balances greater than $1,000 will prevent any student from pre-registering for any subsequent semester and may jeopardize their continued enrollment with the University.

 Accounts which are not paid in full (except those on the monthly payment plan) will be referred to the University Student Account Committee for review.
 The committee will then meet with a representative designated by the Dean of Medicine shortly thereafter to review the student's account.
 The Committee's action may include cancellation of eligibility for enrollment and/or dismissal.
 No diploma, certificate, transcript, letter of honorable dismissal, or recommendation will be issued to any student or former student, unless all accounts are satisfactorily settled.